walkOS

 {}

-Full source on GitHub.
+Built on an open-source agent skill.
 No tracking.
 No analytics.
 Everything stays on your Mac.

 You'll be up and running in 30 seconds.